-To conclude, the first behavior of the ‘protective’ component of the manipulation behavior by the acanthocephalan Pomphorhynchus laevis in its host Gammarus pulex , namely the increased refuge use, was significant in late acanthella stage, only when predator cues were present in the environment.
+To conclude, the first component of the ‘protective’ behavioral manipulation by the acanthocephalan Pomphorhynchus laevis in its host Gammarus pulex , namely the increased refuge use, was significant in late acanthella stage, only when predator cues were present in the environment.
 This antipredator behavior enhancement was not significant early in the P. laevis ontogeny, perhaps because of costs due to the long development time of parasites.
 The refuge use then became weaker when the cystacanth stage was reached, illustrating the ‘exposure’ component of this parasitic manipulation.
 Another anti-predator behavior, the decrease in activity rate, was also expressed more strongly after the parasite infection, but showed no reversal during parasite ontogeny as observed for use of refuges.
-Differences in the intensity and direction of these two behavioral changes may be due to differences in their benefits relative to the developmental stage of the parasite: reduced host activity may be beneficial for transmission of the parasite to all parasite stages, while high or low refuge use is only beneficial to the acanthella or cystacanths stages, respectively.
+Differences in the intensity and direction of these two behavioral changes may be due to differences in their benefits relative to the developmental stage of the parasite: reduced host activity may be beneficial for transmission of the parasite to all parasite stages, while high and low refuge use are beneficial to the acanthella and cystacanths stages, respectively.

 Funding: This study was funded by the French Agence Nationale de la Recherche (ANR), ANR-13-BSV7-0004-01